Sjofartsdirektoratet/docs/content/rest-api/qualifications/additional_competence.md

 weight: 3
 ---

-{{% panel %}}
-**Development environment API URL** <br>
-The latest version of this API can be found deployed in our test environment at: https://sdir-t-apim-common.developer.azure-api.net/api-details#api=sdir-t-api-aps-additionalcompetence.
-{{% /panel %}}

 ## List of additional competence
 The Norwegian Maritime Authority will accept the additional competence listed in Table 4.
 When using the API operations the *code field* should contain one of the codes listed in the table.
+The _List additional competence codes_ API endpoint will contain up to date list of codes.

-**Table 4 (Updated 03.09.20) **
+**Table 4 **

 | Code     | Description of Additional Competence                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------------|